palmER User Guides

 Examples:

 When you click a Follow-Up snippet, the text is sent immediately — no extra clicks needed.
-This makes rapid-fire refinements effortless.
+This makes refinements quick and easy.
 You click the snippet and the AI processes it right away.

 Why the Difference?